xsoc/txt2ducky/README.md

 ```

 ## Couldn't You Just Do That With RegEx?
 You sure can!
-Use find and replace in your favourite editor with these settings...
+Use find and replace in your favourite regex capable text editor with these settings...

 > Find: `.*`
 >